thunderbird89/esf/stories/story-david-v-goliath.md

 Senior Lieutenant Maksim Volkov rubbed his eyes and stared at his radar screen again, certain that the equipment was malfunctioning.
 The 96L6E radar system at Voronezh Air Base was one of Russia's most sophisticated early warning installations, capable of tracking aircraft at ranges exceeding 400 kilometers.
 But the contacts he was seeing made no sense.

 > "Control, this is Sector Seven.
-I'm showing five high-speed contacts crossing Ukrainian airspace, bearing zero-nine-zero, altitude... approximately fifteen thousand meters."
+I'm showing five high-speed contacts crossing Ukrainian airspace, bearing zero-nine-zero, altitude... approximately two thousand meters."

 The voice of Captain Boris Fedorov crackled through his headset.